NEW: As many as 86 Atlanta CDC workers may have been exposed to anthrax

 Skinner says remaining identified employees, who have not yet been evaluated at their clinic, are scheduled to be seen Friday.

-Early reports show that a lab did not adequately inactivate samples, which were then moved and used for experimentation in three laboratories not equipped to handle live Bacillus anthracis, or anthrax.
+Early reports showed that a lab did not adequately inactivate samples, which were then moved and used for experimentation in three laboratories not equipped to handle live Bacillus anthracis, or anthrax.

 Believing the samples were inactivated, workers in those labs did not don adequate protective equipment, the CDC said.